Frequently Asked Questions

 6. We use hundreds of cable ties each year.
 Nearly all of the ones we now use are reusable.

 7. Nearly all of our acts, stallholders and indeed attendees are from Dorset.

 8. We have solar panels on our roof, providing much of the electricity our event needs

 Please also note that....

-We take security and safety very seriously and will have an effective system in place to ensure people coming to Chesil Rocks are safe.
+We take security and safety very seriously and will have effective systems in place to ensure people attending Chesil Rocks are safe.
 Please show respect to those who are performing this role.

-By entering the festival, those attending should be aware that their photograph may be taken and that they consent to their photograph, or likeness being used without compensation on any publicity and social media and that they release Chesil Rocks from any liability whatsoever.
+By entering the festival, those attending should be aware that their photograph may be taken and that a condition of entry is that they consent to their photograph, or likeness being used without compensation on any publicity or social media, and that they release Chesil Rocks from any liability whatsoever.

 If you have an enquiry or question that we haven't answered here, please email us on firstname.lastname@example.org